Updated May 8, 2023

-Round is the first function that strikes into our mind when we think of rounding in excel.
-Round function makes rounding of number as per the number of digits we want to make rounding.
+Round is the first function that strikes us when considering rounding in Excel.
+The round function makes rounding of numbers as per the number of digits we want to make rounding.

 Syntax of ROUND is =ROUND(number, number_digit).
 Find the below screenshot for reference.

-Suppose there is a number 45.78956 in cell A2 and we wish to have only 2 digits after the decimal point.
-Apply ROUND function with number_digits as 2.
+Suppose there is a number 45.78956 in cell A2, and we wish to have only 2 digits after the decimal point.
+Apply the ROUND function with number_digits as 2.

-Observe the screenshot .78956 converted to 79 as we mentioned 2 in the number of digits after decimal point hence it makes rounding to nearer number .79
+Observe the screenshot .78956 converted to 79 as we mentioned 2 in the number of digits after the decimal point; hence it makes rounding to nearer number .79

 Roundup name itself suggests that this function rounds the number upwards only.